connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 }
 ```

 Let's revisit our example from before.
 If we start with an array of `[1, 2, 3, 4, 5, 6, 7, 8]`, let's say `source_pos` is 0, and `out_pos` is 1 this time.
 We don't have to worry about masking because we know the number we're masking by is `usize::MAX`.
-Let's think through what the array looks like after 1 iteration
+Let's think through what the array looks like after 1 iteration.

 ```python
 out_slice = [1, 2, 3, 4, 5, 6, 7, 8]